Carokyp/Forest-Pals/README.md

    - Adding more card pairs to the game board (e.g., 12 cards for Easy, 20 for Medium, 30+ for Hard)
    - Using more visually similar animal images to make matching harder (e.g., different shades of the same animal)
    - Restricting the number of moves allowed to complete the game (e.g., 20 moves for Easy, 15 for Medium, 10 for Hard)

-   - **Special Card Mechanics:**
+2. **Special Card Mechanics:**
    - Trap/Penalty cards that increase the timer when flipped or add more cards onto the player's game board (making it harder to achieve a fast time and complete the game)
    - Bonus cards that briefly reveal all cards on the grid for a few seconds, or decrease the timer to help players achieve a better score and climb the leaderboard

-2. **Sound Effects & Music** - Audio feedback to enhance the gaming experience and immersion:
+3. **Sound Effects & Music** - Audio to enhance the gaming experience and immersion:
    - Card flip sounds when players click and reveal cards
-   - Success sound effects for matches (actual animal sounds)
+   - Success sound effects for matches (ex: actual animal sounds)
    - Failure sound effects when cards don't match
    - Background music during gameplay (soft melodies)
    - Raccoon character voice lines or sounds when delivering messages

-3. **Themes/Skins** - Customizable visual appearance to personalize the game:
+4. **Themes/Skins** - Customizable visual appearance to personalize the game:
    - Different card designs based on themes: seasons (spring flowers, autumn leaves), countries (wildlife from different regions), or other animal sets (ocean creatures, farm animals)
    - Alternative background images or color schemes to match the selected theme
    - Ability to unlock themes by completing challenges or achieving high scores

-4. **Pause Button** - Game control feature to allow players to take breaks:
+5. **Pause Button** - Game control feature to allow players to take breaks:
    - Ability to pause the timer mid-game without losing progress
    - Resume from the exact game state (all flipped cards remain in their current state)
    - Pause menu with options to resume the current game, restart, or return to the main menu

-5. **Settings Menu** - Player preferences and customization options:
+6. **Settings Menu** - Player preferences and customization options:
    - Toggle sound effects and background music on/off
    - Adjust difficulty level without starting a new game
    - Select preferred card deck themes from unlocked options